hughhan1/HopSA/README.md

 # HopSA

 This is an app being built using the Ionic framework and Firebase backend service.
-This app was started at the Fall 2015 [HopHacks](https://hophacks.com) at Johns Hopkins University.
+It was started at the Fall 2015 [HopHacks](https://hophacks.com) at Johns Hopkins University.

 ### Updates ###

-This project is no longer being built using Ionic and Firebase.
-It has moved to Swift and Parse, and is being worked on in stealth mode.
-The anticipated release date for iOS will be Fall 2016.
+HopSA has been renamed to DashTo.

+This version of the project is no longer being built.
+We've come a long way since then, and the new version of the product (currently in beta) is being built for iOS, and can be viewed here: http://facebook.com/dashtoapp.

+The new codebase is currently private, but we have decided to keep this repository public and the original app live (viewable [here](http://hopkinspsatest.herokuapp.com)) for memories sake.

+#### Original Team ####
+- Hugh Han
+- Alex Irikura
+- Ryan Marren